manuparra/MasterDegreeCC_Practice/README.md

 *IMPORTANT*: Ports assignment

-### On Docker Cluster this is the account port assignment:
+### On Docker Cluster this is the account port assignment

 *Account ending in ....XXX*